-If a complainant decides not to participate, but wants disciplinary action to be taken, HU will determine whether it is possible to move forward with a case without the participation of the complainant.
-In some cases, disciplinary action is not possible without the participation of the complainant.
+If a complainant decides not to participate but wants disciplinary action to be taken, HU will determine whether it is possible to move forward with a case without the participation of the complainant.
+In most cases, disciplinary action is not possible without the participation of the complainant.
+HU may act as the complainant in the process in unusual circumstances or resolve the complaint under student or employee conduct policies.
+Support measures are available for complainants regardless of whether or not the complainant wishes to participate in the resolution process.

 When individuals report allegations of sexual misconduct to HU and do not consent to the disclosure of their names and/or do not disclose the identity of the alleged offenders or identifiable information about the alleged offenders, HU's ability to respond to complaints may be limited.
-In cases where an individual reporting sexual misconduct requests anonymity or does not wish to proceed with an investigation, HU will attempt to honor that request but, in some cases, a Title IX Co-Coordinator or designee may determine that HU needs to proceed with an investigation based on concern for the safety or well-being of the broader HU community (e.g., risk of future acts of sexual violence or a pattern of sexual misconduct).
+In cases where an individual reporting sexual misconduct requests anonymity or does not wish to proceed with an investigation, HU will attempt to honor that request but, in some cases, a Title IX Coordinator or designee may determine that HU needs to proceed with an investigation based on concern for the safety or well-being of the broader HU community (e.g., risk of future acts of sexual violence or a pattern of sexual misconduct).
 HU reserves the right to take appropriate action in such circumstances, including in cases when the individual reporting the misconduct is reluctant to proceed.